Grenco/AoC2025/README.md

 ### Part 1

 Yes, I realise it's day 10, I will catch up soon, I've been distracted with setting up [Omarchy](https://omarchy.org/) .
 For now, Zig's getting a bit more familiar, and I've got a better setup to work in now, so it's getting easier.
 I'm sure I'm still doing a million things wrong, but the solution came much quicker this time, with the main difficulty being reorganising the project to allow for shared util functions between files.

+### Part 2

+That one worked nicely, and even though it's probably not the most readable, I'm enjoying Zig's [loops as expressions](https://zig.guide/language-basics/loops-as-expressions/) way too much.